alexmaichen/alexmaichen/README.md

 - 👋 Hi, I’m @alexmaichen
-- 👀 I am a novice programmer.
+- 👀 I am a novice programmer and I am a gamer.
 - 🌱 I am learning python and C
 - 📫 You can find me at alexmaichen@gmail.com ...
 Assuming I decide to check my e-mails frequently enough.